lj020326/Ansible-inventory-file-examples/tests/ansible-groupvars-examples/README.md

 As we can see in this article, using `group_vars` is easy to define and can be very helpful in cases where we need to work on a group of hosts.
 This not only saves our efforts to sort the hosts but also enhance the flexibility in our code.

-The re-usability (DRY) of these group variables makes it more relevant to using in multi-stage environments to enable __configuration-as-code__ implementations for datacenter hosts.
+The re-usability, or the _don't-repeat-yourself_ principal format (__DRY__), of these group variables makes it a an efficient, effective, and low-risk method to implement in multi-stage environments to enable __configuration-as-code__ implementations for complex/advanced/elaborate datacenter host configurations.

+The minimization of duplication of configuration settings using the DRY principal greatly reduces inadvertent/unintended divergence that occurs when having to maintain multiple same configurations across host groups.

 ## Reference